will-ing/pythonic-garage-band/README.md

 ## Web Application
 ***This is a pythonic garage band game for fun***

+This application contains code for creating musicians and bands.

 The web application consists of a python code

-you need to run this in your terminal to play

 ---